Stefania Wojtulanis-Karpińska: Air Transport Auxiliary

-On 1 January 1941, she became one of the first two Polish women pilots (the other being Anna Leska) to join the British Air Transport Auxiliary (ATA), responsible for delivering aircraft from factories to the airfields of individual units and damaged aircraft to repair factories or scrap yards.
+On 1 January 1941, she and Anna Leska became the first two Polish women pilots to join the British Air Transport Auxiliary (ATA), which delivered aircraft from factories to the airfields of operational units, and damaged aircraft to repair factories or scrap yards.
 She was given the service number P-8523.
-On 30 January 1941, she qualified for a British flying licence at the ATA Hatfield Aerodrome, flying a Tiger Moth and earning licence number 20290 (she held Polish licence number 467).
+On 30 January 1941 she qualified for a British flying licence at the ATA's Hatfield Aerodrome, flying a Tiger Moth and earning licence number 20290 (she held Polish licence number 467).
 She was known by her nickname Barbara whilst in the ATA.
 Wojtulanis and Leska were posted to No. 5 Ferry Pool at Hatfield.

 The ATA service was arduous, with flights taking place without radio communications, navigation charts, often in poor weather conditions, and it also required her to learn to fly the various types of aircraft delivered, including twin-engine bombers such as the Vickers Wellington.
 She served in the ATA as a Pilot First Officer until 4 May 1945.

 She was the first Polish woman to fly 1,000 hours on combat aircraft.
-She was promoted during the war to the rank of lieutenant pilot in wartime and then to the rank of captain pilot in wartime.
+She was promoted in the war to the rank of lieutenant pilot in wartime and then to the rank of captain pilot in wartime.
 After the war, Wojtulanis was demobilised from the Polish military in November 1947.

 Personal life

 Stefania Wojtulanis married senior Polish air force General, Stanisław Karpiński on 6 June 1946.
 In 1958, she and her husband settled in Los Angeles, California, and applied for naturalisation in 1963.
-There she studied computer programming and worked as a data processing clerk and was actively involved in social activities, taking part in Polish immigrant and veteran organisations.
+There she studied computer programming and worked as a data processing clerk and was involved in social activities, taking part in Polish immigrant and veteran organisations.
 She was president of the "Wings of the Pacific" Polish Airmen's Association in California and a member of other organisations, including the Women's Overseas League and Silver Wings Fraternity.
 She supported Polish museums and cultural and educational institutions.

 Stefania Wojtulanis-Karpińska died in the Polish Retirement Home in Los Angeles on 12 February 2005.

 Awards and commemoration

 She was decorated with the Polish Commander's Cross (2003) and Knight's Cross of the Order of Merit of the Republic of Poland, the Cross of Merit with Swords (for the 1939 campaign), the Silver Cross of Merit, the Cross of Combat Action of the Polish Armed Forces in the West, the medal "For Participation in the 1939 Defensive War", the Polish Air Medal four times and both the British War Medal and Defence Medal.

-In 1993 the International Forest of Friendship in Kansas, she was honoured with a granite slab with her name and her own tree, at the International Forest of Friendship in Kansas, the only one dedicated to a Polish aviator.
+In 1993 the International Forest of Friendship in Kansas honoured her with a granite slab with her name and her own tree; the only one dedicated to a Polish aviator.
 In 1997 she was awarded the Polonia Mater Nostra Est Medal.